chuangeng555/geomap/README.md

 Pending :

-- [ ] - Open link in new tab to view full review based on selection in View Data.
+- [ X ] - Open link in new tab to view full review based on selection in View Data.

+- [ ] - UIUX, typography issues in content

 ## Hosting :